Updated: June 2019

 The main area where most of the festivities happen at night is called Bangla Road which is in Patong.
 During the day it’s a normal street but at night it closes to traffic and opens to become a very popular spot for just about anything.

-Drink prices at the bars are quiet competitive and it is legal to drink along Bangla Road.
-Pop into the one of many little shops and between the soft drinks you will find local beers and ciders for half the price.
+Drink prices at the bars are quite competitive but many are rather pricey too.
+It is legal to drink along Bangla Road so pop into one of many little shops and between the soft drinks you will find local beers and ciders for half the price.

 5. SHOPPING IN PHUKET

-You can probably get it for even less most times but at the same time be mindful they trying to support their families) The Thai people believe it is really good luck if you are their first customer.
-(I always loved that and some of them make quiet a fuss about it)
+You can probably get it for even less most times but at the same time be mindful they trying to support their families.
+Secret Travel tips for Phuket: The Thai people believe it is really good luck if you are their first customer.
+I always loved that and some of them make quite a fuss about it.

-The best time to shop at the markets is at night because of the heat.
-The night markets are the best places to sample traditional Thai food it is really affordable.
-(So go hungry!)
-A word of advice for the clothing: The sizes are usually very small and the branding is an imitation.
-I found some the best markets and things to do around the island by speaking to other tourists.
+A first timers travel tip for Phuket regarding the clothing: The sizes are usually very small and the branding is an imitation.
+I found some of the best markets and things to do around the island by speaking to other tourists.
 You can get honest opinions from people’s personal experiences and everyone is usually very friendly and helpful.